 “(The borrower) can appeal to the lender to make an adjustment to the way that the account history is reported,” McClary said.
 “So even though they did miss that payment, that activity would be removed to help that person accomplish what they want to do, whether it’s applying for another loan, opening a line of credit or what have you.”

 When should you write a goodwill adjustment letter?

-The best time to write and submit a goodwill adjustment letter to your lender or creditor is before you to take any action that requires you to have a certain credit score or a credit report free of negative marks, McClary said.
+The best time to write and submit a goodwill letter to a creditor is before you take any action that requires you to have a certain credit score or a credit report free of negative information, McClary said.
 This may include opening a new line of credit or requesting a credit limit increase, for example.

 “I would suggest that you reach out to the creditor before you move in that direction to ask them if they would make that adjustment in good faith, with the understanding that the information that shows is accurate — that you’re not disputing the accuracy of the information — but you have some things that you want to accomplish and that record as it stands is what may prevent you from accomplishing that goal,” he said.

 Your lender is not obligated to honor your goodwill adjustment request or help remove negative marks from your credit report.
 “It’s likely they could say yes; it’s likely they could say no, and I think there’s an equal chance of either response,” McClary said.
 “Don’t set your level of expectations so high that everything in the world depends on them saying yes.”